CNEWA

-Emergency: Middle East in Flames
+Emergency: Middle East in Ashes

 Many fear this renewed violence in the Middle East is an inflection point:

-It’s unknown when this carnage will end.
+Only God knows when this carnage will end.
 But one thing is clear: When the fog of war lifts, the impact will have been felt most strongly by civilians, families, children, the elderly — the most vulnerable and marginalized of these already battered communities.

 CNEWA continues to serve these communities through the many works of the dynamic Eastern churches throughout the Middle East.
 In Jerusalem, in Gaza, in Jordan, in Syria and in Lebanon, we continue to minister to those in tremendous need, offering emergency relief: food and water, medicines, clothing, shelter and open ears, minds and hearts.